bipul-eng/ShopEaseApp/README.md

-Flipzone Ecommerce - Documentation
+ShopEase Ecommerce - Documentation

 📌 Introduction

-Flipzone Ecommerce is a full-stack web application built using Spring Boot for the backend and React.js for the frontend.
+ShopEase Ecommerce is a full-stack web application built using Spring Boot for the backend and React.js for the frontend.
 It provides a complete e-commerce experience, including user authentication, product management, shopping cart functionality, and order processing.

 🎯 Features